Jinguashi: Under Japanese rule

-Kinkaseki was an important mining town for the Japanese Empire during Japan's rule over Taiwan.
+Kinkaseki was an important mining town for the Empire of Japan during Japan's rule over Taiwan.
 United States Navy analysis during World War II found that the Kinkaseki gold mines were among Imperial Japan's largest sources of gold, based on figures from 1937.
 The mines also produced substantial amounts of copper—7,350 tons in 1936, more than anywhere else in Taiwan—and some silver.
 The mines were operated by Taiwan Kōgyō K.K.
 (Taiwan Mining Company, 台湾鉱業株式会社) and covered approximately 5.5 million tsubo (18.18 km2).
 Forced laborers also cleared agricultural land and improved water work; beriberi was rampant among the prisoners.

 The Kinkaseki prisoner of war camp (Kinkaseki #1) was opened on November 14, 1942.
 The initial POWs arrived from Singapore after its capture by Japan.
 Over 1,100 Allied (mostly British) POWs were held in the camp and forced to work in the mines.
+Conditions were appalling, one prisoner of war Jack Edwards wrote later, "daily we were 'bashed,' harangued, starved, humiliated, intimidated, tortured and forced to do hard labour in that hell-hole.
+Our health was ignored, ridiculed.
+This went on for over two and one-half years at Kinkaseki."

 The camp mines were closed in March 1945, as transport of copper to the Japanese home islands become impossible due to Allied naval power.
 The POWs were relocated to Kukutsu POW Camp in Hsintien (Xindian District) by late June 1945.